Performance Intelligence · Pillar

 That is because the platforms all answer questions a layer down.

-Content delivery Engagement analytics Enablement manager buyer
+Content delivery Engagement analytics Combined Seismic + Highspot entity

 What it answers well.
 Which content is opened, which content is shared, which content is engaged with downstream.
 Seismic is the most entrenched content delivery platform in financial services and for good reason.
 It tells the firm which material is moving and which material is dead.
+As of early 2026, Seismic and Highspot are merging into a single combined entity, and the combined company intends to deliver a comprehensive AI-powered platform spanning enablement, content, learning, coaching, analytics, and insights across the full revenue lifecycle.
+The category is consolidating into one very large, AI-ized suite.

-Allego: What It Answers, and What It Does Not
+Allego 8: What It Answers, and What It Does Not

-Allego
+Allego 8

-Training delivery Practice scoring Eight modules
+Training delivery Practice scoring Unified readiness, content, digital selling

 Zenarate and iCoach: What They Answer, and What They Do Not